The Complete Project Manager with CAPM® and PMP® Prep

 Yes.
 This course will prepare you to sit for the Certified Associate in Project Management (CAPM®) certification exam and help you prepare for the Project Management Professional (PMP®) certification exam.
 You will need to set up your tests and pay any fees required separately.

 It is possible to become a successful project manager without an advanced degree.
-You will need to obtain your high school diploma or equivalent at minimum, as well as experience managing projects.
-You will also need to complete an online training course that will help you understand national and global standards of project management in order to achieve success in every phase of your projects.
-The training course you choose should prepare you to sit for respected certifications such as CAPM® or PMP® like one of these courses.
+You will need your high school diploma or equivalent at minimum and experience managing projects.
+You will also need to complete a project management certification course that will help you understand national and global standards of project management to achieve success in every phase of your projects.
+The training course you choose should prepare you to sit for respected certifications such as CAPM® or PMP® like our Complete Project Manager with CAPM and PMP prep course.
 You may find it beneficial to earn your bachelor's or master's degree in business management, engineering, computer science or a field related to your chosen industry in order to continue to climb the corporate ladder and open up more opportunities.

 Yes, demand for project managers is high and continuing to rise due to an increasing number of jobs that require project-oriented skills.
-The Project Management Institute (PMI®) conducted a Talent Gap report in which it was estimated that an additional 700,000 jobs for trained project managers would be needed in the United States by the year 2020.
+The U.S. Bureau of Labor Statistics reports that the project management field is projected to grow 6% from 2022 to 2032.

 CAPM® stands for Certified Associate in Project Management.
 The CAPM® credential is awarded by the Project Management Institute, and it is viewed as the first step in project management certification.
 Earning your CAPM® will show employers that you're a serious candidate who adheres to national standards of project management excellence.
-The CAPM® exam is a multiple-choice test composed of 150 questions which you will be given three hours to complete.
-It is a proctored exam, but the PMI® now lets you participate in online proctoring sessions meaning that you can take the exam from the comfort of your own home.
-In order to sit for the CAPM® exam, you must have earned a high school diploma or equivalent and 1,500 hours of project experience OR have completed 23 hours of project management education.
+The CAPM® exam is a multiple-choice test composed of 150 questions, which you will be given three hours to complete.
+It is a proctored exam, but the PMI® now lets you participate in online proctoring sessions, meaning that you can take the exam from the comfort of your own home.
+In order to sit for the CAPM® exam, you must have earned a secondary degree, such as a high school diploma or equivalent, and have at least 23 hours of project management education completed before the exam (This course meets the education requirement).
 Once you pass, you will be awarded the CAPM® designation.
-You must retake the exam every five years in order to remain certified.

 Yes.
-You can become a project manager without obtaining certification as long as you possess the proper knowledge, training and experience to get the job done.
+You can become a project manager without obtaining certification as long as you possess the proper knowledge, training, and experience to get the job done.
 However, we encourage all students to sit for CAPM® and/or PMP® certification.
-A certification will open up more opportunities for you.
+A project management certification will open up more opportunities for you.
 These certifications are highly-respected worldwide, they prove your commitment to the industry and your understanding of global standards, they place you ahead of your competition for jobs, and they show that you are continuously learning through professional development.
-Certifications also make a big difference in the amount of money you can earn as a project manager.
+Project management certifications also make a big difference in the amount of money you can earn.

 Project management is important because it ensures that stakeholders, financers, and team members all have the same expectations set when it comes to what will be delivered, when it will be delivered, and how much it will cost to deliver a completed project.
 The most effective project managers will negotiate milestones and deadlines that are reasonable and achievable and are communicated with all parties affected by a project plan.